Pivee/chat-nest/README.md

 # chat-nest

 POC: Nest Application should be able to handle both HTTP Requests and Real-time Socket Communication.

+This chat application sends a message to all connected clients in real-time.

 ## How to run